-The two species listed at and surveyed for at Chapman Pond, awl-leaved arrowhead and Torrey bulrush, were not found in the treatment site.
+The two state-listed plant species listed at and surveyed for at Chapman Pond, awl-leaved arrowhead and Torrey bulrush, were not found in the treatment site.
 One individual of golden club was found in the creek that exits the pond to the southeast (Padgett, 2023; Figure 11).
 This plant will be monitored following herbicide treatment of hydrilla to assess if there are impacts.
-All other state and/or federally listed species are assumed to be present on the site including tidewater mucket, eastern pondmussel, riverine clubtail, shortnose sturgeon, Atlantic sturgeon, blueback herring, bald eagle, and bridle shiner.
-Protection measures for these species are located in Table 7.
+Preliminary assessments identified potential state and/or federally listed species that may be present on the site including: tidewater mucket, eastern pondmussel, riverine clubtail, shortnose sturgeon, Atlantic sturgeon, blueback herring, bald eagle, and bridle shiner.
+Protection measures for these potential species are in Table 7.